Tissue Systems

-In-vitro cell-based assays play a key role in the overall process of drug discovery and can provide essential information on the efficacy and toxicity of new compounds.
-Moreover, such advanced in-vitro systems offer the possibility of using human-based cell material and to replace animal experiments.
-In order to increase the predictability of such assays, 3-dimensional tissue constructs and barrier models receive more and more attention, as they better recapitulate in-vivo properties.
-We work with spherical microtissues, produced by the hanging drop technology, as they are comparably simple and reproducible to fabricate, and possess organotypic functionality and biomimetic morphology.
+In-vitro cell-based assays play a key role in drug discovery and can provide essential information on the efficacy and toxicity of new compounds.
+Advanced in-vitro model systems offer the possibility of using human-based cell material in a more physiological context and to replace animal experiments.
+In order to increase the predictability of such assays, 3D tissue constructs receive more and more attention, as they better recapitulate in-vivo characteristics.
+We predominantly work with spherical microtissues, produced by the hanging drop technology or formed in ultralow-adhesion well plates, as they are comparably simple and reproducible to fabricate, and feature organotypic functionality and physiology.
 Their spherical shape and compact constitution make them ideal candidates for handling in microfluidic structures.
-In addition, we develop a range of membrane-based barrier models, e.g., for placenta, blood-brain barrier or lung and bladder.

 C. Lohasz, J. Loretan, D. Sterker, E. Görlach, K. Renggli, P. Argast, O. Frey, M. Wiesmann, M. Wartmann, M. Rausch, A. Hierlemann, "A microphysiological cell-culturing system for pharmacokinetic drug exposure and high-resolution imaging of arrays of 3D microtissues", Frontiers in Pharmacology 2021,12:785851 (DOI: 10.3389/fphar.2021.785851). external page Online